Emergent times in holographic duality: Emergent type III algebras at finite temperature

-It can also be shown that $\sH_{\rm TFD}^{\rm (GNS)}$ is isomorphic to $\sH_{\rm \rho_\b}^{\rm (GNS)}$, the GNS Hilbert space corresponding to the thermal density operator $\rho_\b$ over the single-trace operator algebra $\sA$.\footnote{For the construction of latter see Sec.~V.1.4 of~\cite{Haag:1992hx} and~\cite{Magan:2020iac}.}
+It can also be shown that $\sH_{\rm TFD}^{\rm (GNS)}$ is isomorphic to $\sH_{\rm \rho_\b}^{\rm (GNS)}$, the GNS Hilbert space corresponding to the thermal density operator $\rho_\b$ over the algebra $\sA_{\rho_\beta}$ obtained from the single-trace operators of one copy of the CFT and the thermal state.\footnote{For the construction of latter see Sec.~V.1.4 of~\cite{Haag:1992hx} and~\cite{Magan:2020iac}.}